-See Foreclosures and Repossessions in Publication 544 for more information.
+See Publication 4681 for more information.

 Stockholder debt.
 If you are a stockholder in a corporation and the corporation cancels or forgives your debt to it, the canceled debt is a constructive distribution that is generally dividend income to you.
 For more information, see Publication 542, Corporations.